nivedo/ggmessenger/readme.md

 ## Features

-### Link any card from MTG or Hearthstone
+### Card Linking

-You can link a card image by sending `[cardname]`, or you can inline cards with tooltips:
+Link *any* card from MTG or Hearthstone by sending `[cardname]`, or you can inline cards with tooltips:

 ```
 I heard they were reprinting [Force of Will] and [Wasteland] in EMA!
 ```

 GGMessenger supports both tab / click autocomplete for all cards.
+To switch the autocomplete, simply click the icon left of the keyboard.

-### Link your decks from MTGO or any external URL.
+### Easily Share Deck Lists

-Easily share your current draft deck from MTGO by simply exporting it as a DEK file, and drag-and-drop into the chat window!
+You can share your current draft deck from MTGO by simply exporting it as a DEK file, and drag-and-drop into the chat window!

-GGMessenger also automatically expands decks from URLs that it recognizes.
+GGMessenger also automatically expands decks from many external URLs.
 Currently, it supports:

 ###### MTG
 * [TappedOut.net](http://tappedout.net)